DSXiangLi/DecryptPrompt/README.md

   - Tool Maker：Large Language Models as Tool Maker
   - TaskMatrix.AI: Completing Tasks by Connecting Foundation Models with Millions of APIs
   - AgentTuning: Enabling Generalized Agent Abilities for LLMs
+  - SWIFTSAGE: A Generative Agent with Fast and Slow Thinking for Complex Interactive Tasks
+  - FireAct: Toward Language Agent Fine-tuning
 - 调用模型方案
   - HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
   - Gorilla：Large Language Model Connected with Massive APIs  :star: